Counter-Strike match-fixing scandal

 The Counter-Strike match-fixing scandal was a 2014 match fixing scandal in the North American professional scene of Counter-Strike: Global Offensive (CS:GO).
 It involved a match between two teams, iBUYPOWER and NetCodeGuides.com, where questionable and unsportsmanlike performance from the team iBUYPOWER, then considered the best North American team, drew suspicion, resulting in a loss for the team; allegations quickly surfaced afterwards that the match was fixed.
 More decisive evidence and punishments would come half a year later, after an expository article was published by esports journalist Richard Lewis.

 The event resulted in the bans of six North American players along with one associated person by the game's developer and organizer of Counter-Strike's Major tournaments, Valve.
-The severity of the punishment shocked the community, as Valve a year later reified that the bans are permanent and any other caught matchfixers would be treated the same.
+The severity of the punishment shocked the community; Valve, a year later, reiterated that the bans are permanent and any other caught matchfixers would be treated the same.
 A retrospective article on the Counter-Strike news platform Dust2 called the scandal "the most famous of all CS:GO scandals".